brian-kane521/AutoDto/README.md

 }
 ```

-In its default configuration, AutoDto would generate separate Create, Read, Update, and Delete request DTOs as follows:
+In its default configuration, AutoDto would generate separate Create and Update request DTOs as follows:
 ```cs
 // CreateChildClassRequest.cs
 public partial class CreateChildClassRequest